Byte-Me/Catering-System/README.md

 - [x] Remove default button in add order.
 - [ ] Double click will do the same as left arrow in edit order.
 - [ ] Double click will make it able to edit portions in edit order.
-- [ ] Double click in order list will open edit/show window.
+- [x] Double click in order list will open edit/show window.
 - [x] Add clock table to orders after date table.
-- [ ] Change length of tables corresponding to tekst length.
+- [ ] Change length of tables corresponding to text length.
 - [ ] Check out a different search-method.
 - [ ] Search recipes in edit order.
 - [ ] Increase comment size and decrease recipelist size in edit order.
 - [x] Recipes and portions must switch places in addOrder.
+- [ ] Change edit order calls from createOrder to updateOrder(WHEN BACKEND IS DONE).

 ### Driver:
 - [ ] Make google window-size dynamic.
 (CANT FIND SOLUTION)